 Questions to think about

-How will you tackle my revision?
+How will you tackle your revision?
 If it’s an open-book exam, can you use some extra time to revise for a closed-book exam?

-Where will you sit my exam?
+Where will you sit the exam?
 In your room or in another private, quiet space?

 If it is an exam which takes place over a number of days, how will you manage the time allowed?
 Have you got other exams taking place over the same few days?